luckpp/microservices-tickets/client/README.md

 - when we make requests from the component we do not have to worry about the domain
 - when we make requests from the `getInitialProps` we need to take care of the domain based on the environment from which the function is executed

+In order to make the call during the SSR to the proper domain inside `getInitialProps` you should take the following steps:

+- `$ minikube addons enable ingress`
+- `$ minikube addons enable metallb`
+- `$ skaffold dev`
+- open a new another terminal:
+  - `$ kubectl expose deployment ingress-nginx-controller --target-port=80 --type=LoadBalancer -n kube-system`
+- the above cmd will create ingress-nginx-controller service of type LoadBalancer under namespace kube-system.
+We can access it via "http://SERVICENAME.NAMESPACE.svc.cluster.local" as stated in the course.
+In my case, http://ingress-nginx-controller.kube-system.svc.cluster.local/api/users/currentuser (ref https://stackoverflow.com/questions/62162209/ingress-nginx-errors-connection-refused)